She Still Calls Me Daddy: Building A New Relationship with Your Daughter after You Walk Her Down the Aisle is written by Robert Wolgemuth.

 A memorable guidebook for fathers to help them create a new adventure with their married daughters.

 Standing at the altar giving their little girl away begins a new day and the need for a new way for fathers to relate to their daughters.
-Robert Wolgemuth, author of the best-selling She Calls Me Daddy, reminds fathers of the important role they still play while offering insight as to how it must change in the next chapter of their girls' lives.
+Robert Wolgemuth, the author of the best-selling She Calls Me Daddy, reminds fathers of the important role they still play while offering insight as to how it must change in the next chapter of their girls' lives.

 Topics cover seven relational issues: